zisismaras/cookie-consent-polymer/README.md

 ## Custom Themes

-You can customize the element as described in the [polymer documentation](https://www.polymer-project.org/1.0/docs/devguide/styling.html#style-modules).
+You can style the element as described in the [polymer documentation](https://www.polymer-project.org/1.0/docs/devguide/styling.html#style-modules).
 ##### Example
 First create a custom style element
 ```html